oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ai_speech_transcription_job_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Whether to add punctuation in generated transcription.
-By default it is enabled.</div>
+                                            <div>Whether to add punctuation in the generated transcription.
+Enabled by default.</div>
                                                         </td>
             </tr>